bartificer/programming-by-stealth/docs/pbs91.md

 # PBS 91 of X — JavaScript RE Objects

 Over the past few instalments we've been looking at many of the different *hats* objects wear in JavaScript.
-We've seen how JavaScript uses Objects to implement dictionaries/hash tables, arrays, strings, functions of various kinds, and to wrap primitive values when they need object-like behaviour.
+We've seen how JavaScript uses objects to implement dictionaries/hash tables, arrays, strings, functions of various kinds, and to wrap primitive values when they need object-like behaviour.
 In this instalment we'll be looking at our penultimate *hat* — regular expressions.

-As a gentle reminder, Regular Expressions, also known as RegExps or simply REs are a means of representing text patterns.
+As a gentle reminder, Regular Expressions, also known as RegExps or simply REs, are a means of representing text patterns.

 We'll start by reminding ourselves of the syntax for regular expression literals in JavaScript.
-Next we'll look at some of the useful functions provided by the built-in RegExp class, and how they allow us to do two extremely common RE-related tasks — checking whether or not strings match a given pattern, and using patterns to break strings into meaningful components, or *string parsing* if you prefer fancier jargon 🙂.
-After that we'll take a quick look at how the String and Array built-in classes make use of REs, and will finish with a nice new RE feature being added in ES2018 TO CHECK
+Next we'll look at some of the useful functions provided by the built-in RegExp class, and how they allow us to do three extremely common RE-related tasks — checking whether or not strings match a given pattern, and using patterns to extract meaningful information from strings, or *string parsing* if you prefer fancier jargon 🙂 We'll finish be re-visiting some instance functions provided by the built-in `String` class which make use of regular expressions.

 <!-- more -->

-## Regular Expressions on JavaScript
+## Regular Expressions in JavaScript

 Regular expressions are an abstract theoretical computer science concept, and many different languages have been devised to express them.
 JavaScript uses one of the most common RE languages — *Perl Compatible Regular Expressions*, or PCRE.

 Different programming languages choose to implement REs in very different ways.
 Some languages have just minimal support for REs, storing them simply as strings.
 Others integrate them deeply, providing native representations and implementations.
 While JavaScript doesn't integrate REs quite as deeply as Perl does, it does have extremely good RE support, including RE literals and a built-in class (`RegExp`) for storing RE objects.

-We covered REs in detail in instalments XXXXXX TO DO, but let's quickly go over the highlights again, starting with RE literals.
+We looked at regular expressions way back in [instalment 18](https://bartificer.net/pbs18), but let's quickly go over the highlights again, starting with RE literals.

 ## Regular Expression Literals